 Some of the disadvantages are given below:

 - It makes the preparation of the income statement a bit lengthier and time-consuming.

 - It might confuse the user about so many breaks and subtotals to arrive at the final number or the bottom line.

-As discussed above, we saw how multi-step income statements are useful for investors and creditors to get a detailed insight into a company’s financial performance and the pros and cons of using it.
-The example attached also helped us to understand the different components used in such a statement.
+As discussed above, we saw how multi-step income statements are useful for investors and creditors to get a detailed insight into a company’s financial performance and its pros and cons.
+The attached example also helped us understand the different components used in such a statement.

 This is a guide to a Multi-Step Income Statement.
-Here we also discuss the definition and how to prepare a multi-step income statement along with advantages and disadvantages.
+We also discuss the definition, how to prepare a multi-step income statement, and the advantages and disadvantages.
 You may also have a look at the following articles to learn more –